notnotnithin/AWS-Certified-Cloud-Practitioner-Notes/sections/10-Leveraging-AWS-Global-Infrastructure.md

   ![GLOBAL APPLICATION MULTI REGION](../images/Global_Application_Architecture_Multi_Region_AZ.PNG)

 - **Multi Region, Active-Passive:**
-  - active-passive means that we have two regions where each region has one or multiple AZ
+  - Active-Passive means that we have two regions where each region has one or multiple AZ
-  - in one region our EC2 instances are going to be active meaning, our users where ever they are in the world will be able to read and write to our EC2 instance in active region
+  - In one region our EC2 instances are going to be active meaning, our users where ever they are in the world will be able to read and write to our EC2 instance in active region
-  - other EC2 instance is passive that means there is data replication between the active region and the passive region.
+  - Other EC2 instance is passive that means there is data replication between the active region and the passive region.
-  - possibly the users can do reads from the passive region, but cannot write to the passive region
+  - Possibly the users can do reads from the passive region, but cannot write to the passive region
-  - With this we will have imprived read latency
+  - With this we will have improved read latency
-  - However all the writes still need to go to the same central region and will have high latency
+  - However, all the writes still need to go to the same central region and will have high latency
   - With multiple regions it is an increased difficulty to setup

 - **Multi Region, Active-Active:**
-  - this is where each EC2 instance is able to take writes and reads.
+  - This is where each EC2 instance is able to take writes and reads.
-  - There is replications still happening within these two instances which improves the read latency, the write latency at the global level
+  - There is replications still happening within these two instances which improves the read and the write latency at the global level
-  - It is very difficult to setup because now your application a lot of things in every single region
+  - It is very difficult to setup because now your application does a lot of things in every single region

 ## Global Applications - Summary